 The cycleway opened for use on 30 May 2017 (ahead of schedule).

-Project status: Construction
+Project status: Complete.

-Project zone: Central
+Project zone: Central.

 This project came out of an extensive public consultation and design process, with feedback from the local community playing an important role in shaping the scope and nature of the planned works.